anhbuicsa/gcp-terraform/gcp-iap-bastion/README.md

-# I. Provision an internal bastion-host
+# I. Provision an internal bastion-host and install tiny proxy

 ## Usage